 How to Prevent Malware with Custom Blocking

-In this document, you are going to see how to prevent malware via the custom blocking feature of Falcon.
+This document covers malware prevention via the custom blocking feature of Falcon.
 Falcon uses multiple methods to prevent and detect malware.
 Those methods include machine learning, exploit blocking, blacklisting and indicators of attack.
-This unified combination of methods protects you against known malware, unknown malware and file-less malware.
-This document focuses on blacklisting and whitelisting steps.
+This unified combination of methods protects you against known malware, unknown malware, script-based attacks, file-less malware and others.
+This document covers blacklisting and whitelisting steps.

 Preventing malware with custom blocking

 There are cases when you might want to block applications because you are certain that you never want them to run in your environment.

 Falcon allows you to upload hashes from your own black or white lists.
 To enabled this navigate to the Configuration App, Prevention hashes window, and click on “Upload Hashes” in the upper right-hand corner.
 Note that you can also automate the task of importing hashes with the CrowdStrike Falcon API.

 Then we can either brows to a file or paste a list directly into the windows.
 The list can be a text file with one MD5 or SHA256 hash per line.
 All valid MD5 and SHA256 hashes will be uploaded.
 Rows with non-MD5/SHA256 hash format will be ignored.

 The list of hashes must meet the following criteria:

 - Formatted as a plain text (.txt) file

 - Contains up to 3,000 MD5 and SHA256 hashes (per file)